masteringmodernpayments/book/introduction.md

 ---
 discussion_issue: 2
----
+title: Introduction

-# Introduction
+bullets:

-* Learn what makes Stripe great
+  - Learn what makes Stripe great
-* Read about this book
+  - Read about this book
-* Learn how the book is organized
+  - Learn how the book is organized
 ---

 Before Stripe came onto the scene, alteratives for accepting payments online were either expensive, annoying, complicated, or all three.
 PayPal had (and still has) a large portion of the business, but the API is very old and the payment flow is not conducive to a modern application.
 To accept credit cards, you either you had to use PayPal or integrate at least three separate services: a merchant account, a credit card gateway, and a recurring subscription service.
 You had the responsibility to make sure every piece was secure, and all of the software that integrated them had to be maintained.